GSAS holds two major auctions each year, plus a smattering of smaller auctions almost every month!

 The general auction is the club’s largest single source of funding for the year, so the public is invited and encouraged to bid high and bid often!

-Recently moved to November, this meeting consists of a 3-hour Aquatic Plant auction (though in recent years we’ve also allowed fish and other livestock).
-The majority of the items are grown locally by members, but we also purchase a large box of wholesale plants from Florida Aquatic Nurseries by way of our friends at African Northwest.
+Our November meeting normally consists of a multi-hour Aquatic Plant auction (though in recent years we’ve also allowed fish and other livestock).
+The majority of the items are grown locally by members, but we also purchase a large box of wholesale plants from Florida Aquatic Nurseries.

 The plant auction is a great way to obtain a large variety and number of plants.
 Maybe you’re setting up a new tank, or deciding to get into aquascaping for the first time.
 We’ve got you covered!